sarch25/CHoCH-Indicator/README.md

 ## Summary

-The Change of Character (CHoCH) indicator is a Python-based tool for identifying potential trend reversals in market structure.
+The Change of Character (CHoCH) indicator is a Python-based tool for identifying potential trend reversals/pivots in market structure.
 It works by analyzing key price movements, including Highs, Lows, Higher Highs (HH), Higher Lows (HL), Lower Highs (LH), and Lower Lows (LL).
 A CHoCH occurs when:

-- In an Uptrend, the price breaks below the most recent Higher Low (HL), signaling a potential shift to a downtrend.
+- In an Uptrend, the price breaks below the most recent Higher Low (HL), signaling a potential shift to a Downtrend.
-- In a Downtrend, the price breaks above the most recent Lower High (LH), indicating a possible move to an uptrend.
+- In a Downtrend, the price breaks above the most recent Lower High (LH), indicating a possible move to an Uptrend.

 This indicator provides traders with insights into market dynamics, allowing them to identify reversals and make informed trading decisions.